top of page

 Habitat management work began in the autumn of 2023.

-As a starting point for our habitat management plans, a programme of species monitoring has been begun.
+• As a starting point for our habitat management plans, a programme of species monitoring has begun

 What are our future plans?